FortiKey/Planning-Proposal-Docs/README.md

 This ensures that the optimized code works as expected in a production environment.

+Additionally, it was tested phyiscally once deployed via netlify (also using npm run build) and render for backend implementation.

 ### Client User Testing

 As this project did not currently have any real world clients we did our own testing.
 However, this is the process of how we would do client user testing: